fabiangreffrath/woof/README.md

  * A crash when loading maps with too short BLOCKMAP lumps has been fixed (since Woof!
 1.2.0).
  * The port is now more forgiving when composing textures with missing patches (which will be substituted by a dummy patch) or empty columns (which will be treated as transparent areas).
  * The port is now more forgiving when a flat lump cannot be found and renders the sky texture instead (since Woof!
 1.1.0).
- * The port is now more forgiving when a texture lump cannot be found and renders a HOM instead as if no texture was given (since Woof!
+ * The port is now more forgiving when a texture lump cannot be found and renders no texture instead (since Woof!
 1.2.2).
  * The port is now more forgiving when a sprite rotation is missing (since Woof!
 1.2.0).
  * Some nasty rendering and automap glitches have been fixed which became apparent especially in extremely huge levels (e.g. planisf2.wad, since Woof!
 1.1.0).
  * Maps without level name graphics do not crash during the intermission screen anymore.